ishithemes/disablerightclick/README.md

-# Disable Right Click on Your Website
+# Disable Right Click & F12 Key on Your Website
 This is a simple way to help you disable right click and F12 key on your website which prevent users from downloading important assets of your website like images, fonts or content.
+This is one of the most important part of data protection of your website which prevents users from downloading the content very easily.

 ## Usage on a website
 You can watch the [Youtube Video](https://www.youtube.com/channel/UCP5LqUylO8P4z48Sn-4ElTg) for a video tutorial or follow simple step shown below :